Why skimping on LLC insurance can be a costly mistake

 Professional liability coverage (also called errors and omissions insurance or E&O) covers legal fees, settlements, and judgments if a client sues your business for unsatisfactory work.
 E&O insurance is important for any business that sells its expertise or provides professional services, like engineers or accountants.

 Workers’ compensation insurance is likely required by law if your LLC has employees.
-It covers medical costs and lost wages if an employee is hurt on the job.
+It covers medical costs and disability benefits if an employee is hurt on the job.

 The best way to limit your LLC’s financial risk is to carry the right business insurance.